 We take academic integrity seriously.
 Cheating is defined as providing or accepting information on an exam, plagiarism or copying anyone's written work, or allowing someone else to copy your work.
-In addition, lying to try to get points (e.g., lying about having turned in an assignment on-time) is considered academic dishonesty and will be treated as cheating.
+In addition, lying to try to get points (e.g., lying about having turned in an assignment on-time or about events that impact your ability to come to class/take quizzes, etc.) is considered academic dishonesty and will be treated as cheating.
 Discovery that a student has cheated will lead to a grade of F in the course for that student, and we will inform UO's student conduct coordinator.
 We retain the right to assign seats for tests, to change an individual's seating for test security purposes, to require and check ID for admission to tests.
 Simply put: Don't cheat, as it will make everyone upset.
 You will be mad at me, and (hopefully) disappointed in yourself.
 It's not worth it, and it doesn't really work anyway.